Reflections of China – World Showcase – Epcot

 • While waiting to enter the theater proper, stand on the center stone in the lobby and say something.
 The design of the building projects your echo.

-• Enjoy Reflections of China at your convenience after World Showcase opens at 11AM.
+• Enjoy Reflections of China at your convenience after World Showcase opens.

 • Guests in wheelchairs or ECVs can remain in their vehicles during the presentation.